SmaCCRefactoring/SmaCC/SmaCC-Development.package/SmaCCRepeatingRENode.class/README.md

-SmaCCRepeatingRENode represents a repeating node in a regular expression.
+SmaCCRepeatingRENode is a SmaCCRegularExpressionNode that matches a particular RE node multiple times.

 Instance Variables:
-	maximumMatches	<Integer>	the minimum number of matches required minimumMatches	<Integer>	the maximum number of matches allowed.
-An infinite amount of matches is represented by (SmaCCRepeatingRENode finiteInfinity). node	<SmaCCRegularExpressionNode>	what we need to match
+	maximumMatches	<Integer>	the maximum amount of matches (or #finiteInfinity if we can repeat unlimited number of times) minimumMatches	<Integer>	the minimum amount of matches we must accept node	<SmaCCRegularExpressionNode>	the node we are matching